Beef Enchiladas

 6 tortilla, medium (approx 6 inch dia) Corn tortillas

-2 ounce Reduced fat cheddar cheese (grated)
+4 Ounces Reduced fat monterey jack cheese (grated)

 2 Tbsp.
 Reduced fat sour cream